getcarina/getcarina.com/_concepts/2015-10-16-docker-compose-with-carina.md

 ```

 The first section of this example indicates that the `web` service uses the
-`rackerlabs/magento` Docker image hosted on Docker Hub, it binds to port 80, it
+`rackerlabs/magento` Docker image hosted on Docker Hub, it binds to port 80,
-links to the `redis` service, and its container's name is `web`.
+and its container's name is `web`.

 The `redis` service uses the base `redis` image hosted on Docker Hub, and its
 container name is `redis`.